 9-1.
-Daily Inspection

-Perform the following checks before and after use.
+Daily InspectionPerform the following checks before and after use.

 Item Points to Check Action Fuel System Check the amount of fuel in the tank.
-Check for debris or water in the fuel filters.
+Check for debris in the fuel filters.
 Check the rubber hoses for fuel leakage.
-Replenish Clean or Replace Replace Engine Oil ● Check the oil level.
-Electrical Check that the stop switch functions normally and make sure the lock plate is there.
-Remedy or replace Equipment Check cords for loose connections and damage.
-Check the spark plug for dirt, wear and carbon build-up.
-Correct or replace Clean or replace Check that the carburetor choke valve Replace Throttle System functions normally.
+Fill fuel Clean or Replace Replace Engine Oil Check the oil level.
+Fill to the upper level mark.
+Electrical Equipment Check that the stop switch functions normally and make sure the lock plate is in right location Check cords for loose connections and damage.
+Remedy or replace Correct or replace Check the spark plug for dirt, wear and carbon build-up.
+Clean or replace Throttle System Check that the carburetor choke valve functions normally.
 Check carburetor linkage is warking normally when turning the throttle grip.
-Correct Recoil Stater Check the rope for wear and chafing.Check the ratchet engagement.
-Replace Correct or replace Clutch and Propeller System Check that the clutck engages correctly when operation the shift lever.
+Replace Correct Recoil Stater Check the rope for wear and chafing.
+Check the ratchet engagement.
+Replace Correct or replace Clutch and Propeller System Check that the clutch engages correctly when operation the shift lever.
 Visually check the propeller for bent or damaged blades.
-Check that the propeller nut is tightened and the split pin is there.
-Adjust Replace Installation of Motor Check all the bolts attaching the motor to the boat.
+Check that the split pin is on the propeller.
+Adjust Replace Installation of Motor Check the clamp screws attaching the motor to the boat for tightness.
 Check the thrust rod installation.
 Tighten Cooling Water Check that cooling water is discharged from the cooling water check port after the engine has started.
 Tools and Spares Check that there are tools and spare parts for replacing spark plugs, the propeller, etc. Check that you have the spare rope.
-Steering Devices Check the operation of the steering handle.
 Other parts Check if the anode is securely installed.
 Check the anode for corrosion and deformation.
 Repair if necessary Replace